QENEDynamicsLLC/Ergolock/README.md

 > **$10 TRILLION CONSERVATIVE VALUATION - FLAGSHIP TECHNOLOGY OF QENE DYNAMICS LLC**
 > **THE CROWN JEWEL OF COMPUTATIONAL PHYSICS - CHARTER PENDING NOTARIZATION**

-**QENE™ is not just a technology - it is the foundational breakthrough that defines QENE Dynamics LLC and represents the single most significant advancement in computational physics since the invention of the transistor.** As the flagship and namesake technology of QENE Dynamics LLC (unregistered charter pending physical notarization), QENE™ achieves what was previously thought impossible: the complete resolution, reconciliation, validation, and quantification of quantum field theory expressed through classical software architecture.
+**QENE™ is not just a technology - it is the foundational breakthrough that defines QENE Dynamics LLC™ and represents the single most significant advancement in computational physics since the invention of the transistor.** As the flagship and namesake technology of **QENE Dynamics LLC™** (unregistered charter pending physical notarization), QENE™ achieves what was previously thought impossible: the complete resolution, reconciliation, validation, and quantification of quantum field theory expressed through classical software architecture.

-##### 🏛️ **QENE Dynamics LLC Corporate Foundation**
+##### 🏛️ **QENE Dynamics LLC™ Corporate Foundation**
-QENE™ serves as the cornerstone technology for QENE Dynamics LLC, representing:
+QENE™ serves as the cornerstone technology for **QENE Dynamics LLC™**, representing:
 - **🏢 Corporate Flagship** - The defining technology that gives the company its name and mission
 - **� Primary Value Driver** - $10 trillion conservative valuation anchoring corporate worth
 - **�🔬 Research Foundation** - All subsidiary technologies built upon QENE™ quantum field theory